Medical Imaging

 Opening Hours

-8am to 5:30pm Monday to Friday
+Outpatients: 8am to 5:00pm, Monday to Friday.

-How to access the clinic/ Referral information:
+How to access the clinic/referral information:

-Imaging tests require a referral or request form from either your Doctor or other authorised practitioner (eg. physiotherapist, dentist).
+Imaging tests require a referral or request form from either your doctor or other authorised practitioner (eg: physiotherapist, dentist).

 Appointment required: